-According to a recent Robert Walters survey of more than 600 Australian jobseekers, 80 percent of unsuccessful job applicants don’t receive post-interview feedback from employers, even though 98 percent say it’s something they’d find valuable.
-On the flip side, 30 percent of employers admit they don’t give feedback to each rejected candidate they interview.
+According to a survey of Australian jobseekers, 80 percent of unsuccessful job applicants say they didn’t receive any post-interview feedback from employers, even though 98 percent say it’s something they expect and would appreciate.

 The reasons for this are complex, varied and legitimate.
 Many hiring managers simply can’t afford the time to provide feedback.
 Some may not know how to best package that feedback.
 And, understandably, some recruitment staff may fear that giving feedback will yield a difficult conversation if the candidate gets upset.

 But being forthcoming with feedback has myriad benefits to both parties in the equation.

 Consider that many of the candidates that you’re rejecting could be potential candidates for similar roles in the future.
 Communicating well with candidates through every step of the recruitment process will not only help establish your organisation as an employer of choice, it can also lead to higher quality applicants in the long term.

 If you’re concerned about how best to provide feedback, you’ll be happy to know that research suggests it doesn’t matter too much how you do it – an email, a phone call or even a text message – as long as you do.
 But if you want to do it well, here are five tips to get you started:

 Trying to be ‘nice’ rather than honest to the unsuccessful candidate is neither valuable nor constructive.
 Though it might disappoint them to begin with, candidates will appreciate candour in the long term – it will hopefully provide some insight on how to best move forward in their job search.

 2. Sincerity and empathy go a long way